abpframework/abp/docs/en/Authorization.md

 * `GetListAsync` and `GetAsync` will be available to users if they have `Author_Management` permission granted.
 * Other methods require additional permissions.

+### Overriding a Permission by a Custom Policy

+If you define and register a policy to the ASP.NET Core authorization system with the same name of a permission, your policy will override the existing permission.
+This is a powerful way to extend authorization for a pre-built module you are using in your application.

+See [policy based authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies) document to learn how to define a custom policy.

 ## IAuthorizationService

 ASP.NET Core provides the `IAuthorizationService` that can be used to check for authorization.
 Once you inject, you can use it in your code to conditionally control the authorization.